Skip to main content

 You will need to be in China to report the incident.

 If you have a tour operator, they should be able to arrange for someone to support you.
-If you are in an area where there is a British embassy or consulate, they will try to send a consular officer to support you, where timing and location allow.
-You will always be able to speak to trained consular staff on the telephone 24/7.
+If you are in an area where there is a British embassy, or consulate, they will try to send a consular officer to support you, where timing and location allow.
+You will be able to speak to trained consular staff on the telephone 24/7.

-If you choose to report the crime, try to do so as soon as possible, so that forensic evidence can be retained.
 Washing yourself or your clothes may make it difficult for the police to obtain forensic evidence.
-If you change your clothes, take those you were wearing during the assault to the police.
-You may wish to preserve evidence by retaining items such as condoms, toothbrushes or texts and social media messages.
+If you change your clothes, take those you were wearing to the police.
+You may wish to preserve evidence by retaining items such as condoms, toothbrushes, or texts.

 • if there was sexual intercourse (if yes, was it forceful)